renaissance-publishing/renaissance/content/chapters/16-skills.md

       - Note that unarmed combat and pole-arms are represented by separate skills (Unarmed Combat and Pole-Arms, respectively).
       - Note that *Shields* is offered as a proficiency.
 This proficiency is *not* required to use a shield to defend yourself; rather, it is used for shields that are also designed for use as offensive weapons—such as spiked shields and dueling-shields.
       - *Double-weapons* refers to "D&D-style" double-weapons; the historicity of these weapons is dubious, but there's no reason your character can't have one!
-      - Sample Specializations: Axes, Clubs, Daggers, *Double-Weapons,* Hammers, Maces, *Shields,* Staffs, Swords, *by exotic weapon*
+      - Sample Specializations: Axes, Clubs, Daggers, *Double-Weapons*, Hammers, Maces, *Shields*, Staffs, Swords, *by exotic weapon*

   - Perception (INT)